Skip to main content

 In this sixty-page module, students learn that decisions about growth and development, energy use and water quality, and even human health, all rest to some extent on perspectives about biodiversity.

-Exploring Environmental Issues: Biotechnology
+Exploring Environmental Issues: Focus on Forests Biotechnology Supplement

-cover of Biotechnology textbookOur Biotechnology Supplement is designed for high school and community college educators in the fields of Biology, Environmental Science, Social Studies, and Agriculture.
+cover of Biotechnology textbookThe Exploring Environmental Issues: Focus on Risk Biotechnology Supplement is designed for high school and community college educators in the fields of Biology, Environmental Science, Social Studies, and Agriculture.
 A special effort has been made to construct activities that support instruction in AP Biology, AP Environmental Science, and AP Human Geography.
-This module was created as a supplement to PLT’s Exploring Environmental Issues: Focus on Risk curriculum.

 Southeastern Forests and Climate Change